COVID-19: New Licensing Laws for Unlicensed Outside Seating Areas

 Outside seating area deemed part of the licensed premises

-Section 2 of the Act provides that outdoor seating areas are deemed to be part of the licensed premises while that section remains in operation.
-Currently, the section is due to remain in operation until 30 November 2021 but this date can be pushed out, if required.
+Section 2 of the Act provides that outdoor seating areas are deemed to be part of the licensed premises while that section remains in operation, which was initially until 30 November 2021 but has been extended to 31 May 2022 by resolutions of the Dáil and the Seanad.

 The conditions under which an existing licence operates will equally apply to the outside seating area.
 Authorised operating hours must be observed.
 The sale or supply of alcohol in an outdoor seating area remains unlawful where this is for consumption off the premises or outdoor seating area.
 Failure to operate an outdoor seating area in accordance with the Licensing Acts will be grounds for objection to the renewal of the licence.
 There are equivalent provisions in relation to clubs.